ericlayfield/ericlayfield/README.md

 - 👋 Hi, I’m Eric Layfield
-- I'm moving out of the corporate world taking with me years of experiences with TONS of practical development skills that includes very focused testing and agile practices
+- I'm moving out of the corporate world taking with me years of experiences with TONS of practical development skills that includes very focused testing and agile practices.
+- Moving from the corporate GitHub repositories and building a catalog of my repositories
 - 💞️ I’m looking to collaborate on Java based projects